 All patients on a ward with a positive case or outbreak must have physical health assessment to identify those who are clinically vulnerable to infection if not already known.
-Please refer to guidance for identification and management of clinically vulnerable patients.
+Manage patients as per the quidance for identification and management of clinically vulnerable patients.